Text-Guided Coarse-to-Fine Fusion Network for Robust Remote Sensing Visual Question Answering: EXPERIMENTS

 All experiments are conducted in the same PyTorch environment, utilizing an NVIDIA RTX 4090 GPU.
 The models are trained using the Adam optimizer with parameters $\beta_{1} = 0.9$ and $\beta_{2} = 0.999$ for 100 epochs.
 The learning rate and batch size are set to 0.00001 and 100, respectively.

-For feature extraction, we employ a pre-trained CLIP~\cite{clip} model (clip\_vit\_base\_patch\_16) to independently extract image and text features.
+For feature extraction, an adapter module was added before the projection layer of the CLIP~\cite{clip} (clip\_vit\_base\_patch\_16) model, with other weights frozen, and fine-tuned on the OSVQA dataset using contrastive learning loss to enhance its suitability for remote sensing tasks.
+Building on this fine-tuned model, we utilize it for feature extraction by independently obtaining image and text features.
 Specifically, the input images are scaled to a size of 224$\times$224 pixels and the SAR images are replicated along the channel dimension to form three-channel images.
 Additionally, the input questions are embedded into 71$\times$512 vectors to standardize the word length across all questions.

 For evaluation, we use the mainstream metrics of overall accuracy (OA) and average accuracy (AA).
 OA is defined as the ratio of correctly predicted answers to all predicted answers, while AA represents the average accuracy across all categories.
-To ensure a fair comparison between models with single-modality image input and those with optical and SAR multi-modal image input, we exclude the question categories ``quality", ``fog-dark", and ``match", which involve both optical and SAR images.
+To ensure a fair comparison between models with single-modality image input and those with optical and SAR multi-modal image input, we exclude the question categories "quality", "fog-dark", and "match", which involve both optical and SAR images.

 Furthermore, to compare the performance of different methods using optical-SAR multi-source image input, we modify VQA methods originally based solely on optical images.
 For these methods, we incorporate an identical image encoder to extract features from SAR images.
 The optical and SAR image features are then fused using an addition operation, keeping the structure of the downstream network unchanged.